Chancellor George Osborne will announce details of the 2015-16 Spending Round on 26 June 2013.

-On Thursday 27 June, the day after the Spending Round, the Institute for Fiscal Studies held a lunchtime briefing at The Building Centre, Store Street, London.
-The presentation provided an opportunity to hear a considered view of the Chancellor's announcements from Institute staff.
+On Thursday 27 June, the day after the Spending Round, the Institute for Fiscal Studies will hold a lunchtime briefing at The Building Centre, Store Street, London.
+The presentation will provide an opportunity to hear a considered view of the Chancellor's announcements from Institute staff and is open to all.

 IFS/IfG Spending Round Background Briefing